MicroEJ/AbstractionLayer-Linux/README.md

 #### How to Set Custom CFLAGS Options

-Here is an example when building a 32bit executable for a 64bit target
+Here is an example when building a 32bit executable for a 64bit target:

 ```
 #